Benchmarking will clarify where you are positioned compared to others and help you to make timely operational and strategic decisions.

 These important KPIs are for benchmarking historical performance and comparing future investments.

-- Return on dairy assets = dairy operating profit x 100 ÷ opening dairy assets
+- Return on Dairy Assets (RoDA) = dairy operating profit x 100 ÷ opening dairy assets

 The general principle is to operate your business with a return on assets above the interest rate (cost of borrowing).
 If this can be achieved, reliably, it is then profitable to borrow additional funds as you will be making a margin on every dollar you borrow - commonly called leveraging.
 There can be benefits to borrowing but also risks.

 It is important to review the physical performance of the farm including pasture and feed management, herd fertility, animal health, nutrient levels and application rates alongside your financial performance.